 The following year, Samuels was elected the second president of the Washington State Federation of Colored Women's Organizations.
 Her first order of business as president was to pursue the establishment of scholarships for children of color who wished to pursue higher education.
 In her president's address at the 1924 federation meeting in Everett, she spoke of the importance of club work to furthering the cause of equal rights for African Americans:

 "It is our duty, as representative of the colored people of the state, to do all in our power to assume our true position in the life of the nation, and to break down a barrier of misunderstanding of the colored people.
 In this work our churches and clubs should take an active part.
 Faith, trust, push and stability are essential to our cultural and social growth.
 We should also assist with all our power those coming from the South who have not had the opportunities we have had" ("200 Attend ...").

 At the Center of the Action

-When not busy with the activities of the state federation, Samuels continued to work at the local level with the Nannie Burroughs Study Club, doing benevolent works within Everett.
+When not busy with the activities of the state federation, Samuels continued to work at the local level with the Nannie Burroughs Study Club, doing benevolent works in Everett.
 Much time was spent giving aid to those who were homebound due to illness or old age, and looking after the needs of children living in lower-income households.
-In addition to their charitable works, members focused heavily on issues affecting African Americans in the United States -- bringing in speakers and discussing papers and other publications.
+In addition to their charitable works, members focused heavily on issues affecting African Americans in the United States, bringing in speakers and discussing papers and other publications.
 By the 10th annual meeting it was noted that the Study Club was the only organization in Everett affiliated with the state federation, yet its members still frequently ranked at the top of federation fundraising lists and a handful of its members were active in leadership roles.